krkn-chaos/krknctl/README.md

 ### Podman

 >![NOTE] To compile the project `dnf install btrfs-progs-devel`
-> to enable podman socket `sudo setfacl --modify user:<user>:rw /run/podman/podman.sock`
+> to enable podman user socket systemctl start --user podman.socket
 > to use podman cli with the socket `export CONTAINER_HOST=unix://run/podman/podman.sock`

 Containers are running, working on the wiring, stay tuned!